Breastfeeding at MSU and On-Campus Lactation Rooms

 Montana State University supports the practice of breastfeeding, accommodates breastfeeding needs of employees and students, and provides facilities for breastfeeding or the expression of milk.
 For procedural information, consult MSU’s Policies and Procedures manual.

 - The Montana State University follows and supports the guidelines established under the Fair Labor Standards Act (FLSA) that requires employers to provide: “reasonable break time for an employee to express breast milk for her nursing child for 1 year after the child’s birth each time such employee has need to express the milk.”

-- For further clarification, please review the Break Time for Nursing Mothers FAQs or contact Family Advocate and/or Work-Life Balance Specialist.
+- For further clarification, please review the Break Time for Nursing Mothers FAQs or contact your HR Business Partners.